California condor: Breeding

 Condors begin to look for a mate when they reach sexual maturity at the age of 6.
 To attract a prospective mate, the male condor performs a display, in which the male turns his head red and puffs out his neck feathers.
 He then spreads his wings and slowly approaches the female.
 If the female lowers her head to accept the male, the condors become mates for life.
 The pair makes a simple nest in caves or on cliff clefts, especially ones with nearby roosting trees and open spaces for landing.
 A mated female lays one bluish-white egg every other year.
 Eggs are laid as early as January to as late as April.
 The egg weighs about 280 g and measures from 90 to 120 mm in length and about 67 mm in width.
 If the chick or egg is lost or removed, the parents "double clutch", or lay another egg to take the lost one's place.
-Researchers and breeders take advantage of this behavior to double the reproductive rate by taking the first egg away for puppet-rearing; this induces the parents to lay a second egg, which the condors are sometimes allowed to raise.
+Researchers and breeders take advantage of this behavior to double the reproductive rate by taking the first egg away for puppet-rearing; this induces the parents to lay a second (or even third) egg, which the condors are sometimes allowed to raise.

 The eggs hatch after 53 to 60 days of incubation by both parents.
 Chicks are born with their eyes open and sometimes can take up to a week to leave the shell completely.
 The young are covered with a grayish down until they are almost as large as their parents.
 They are able to fly after 5 to 6 months, but continue to roost and forage with their parents until they are in their second year, at which point the parents typically turn their energies to a new nest.
 Ravens are the main predatory threat to condor eggs, while golden eagles and bears are potential predators of condor offspring.

 In 2021, the San Diego Zoo reported having had two unfertilized eggs hatch within its breeding program in 2001 and 2009, producing male young by parthenogenesis as indicated by genetic studies.
 The mothers had been housed with males and had mated before, but the offspring lacked markers of male paternity and showed all-maternal inheritance, suggesting the specific mechanism of parthenogenesis involved automixis, gametic fusion, or endomitosis.
 Earlier evidence of similar parthenogenesis in birds found that among the known examples the embryos died before hatching, unlike these condor chicks.
 Neither chick lived to sexual maturity, preventing data collection on their reproductive potential.

+In July 2024, the LA Zoo reported that a record-setting 17 California condor chicks hatched during the year's breeding season, crediting the surge on novel breeding and rearing techniques developed by their condor team.
+The technique involves introducing 2 to 3 chicks to a single surrogate mature condor who raises them.
+Due to the endangered status of the California condor, all 17 chicks are to be released into the wild.